-If you or someone you know has been killed or injured in Iraq between 2004 and 2011 by an EFP, IRAM or other Iranian-supplied munition, you can contact us to find out if you may qualify to participate in the Freeman case or a case similar to the Karcher case.
+If you or someone you know has been killed or injured in Iraq between 2009 and 2011 by an EFP, IRAM or other Iranian-supplied munition, you can contact us to find out if you may qualify to participate in the Freeman case, the Bartlett case or a case similar to the Stearns/Karcher cases.
 Osen LLC carefully reviews each inquiry, recognizing that every terrorist attack is not legally traceable to Iran.

 We fight for wounded warriors and the families of fallen soldiers fully recognizing that the legal challenges we face are significant, the forces against us are immensely powerful and the struggle could last a decade or more – and we cannot make any promises that our efforts will ultimately be successful.
 Yet for all our efforts and everything we have to overcome to be successful in these cases, we recognize that nothing we do remotely approaches our clients’ sacrifice, determination and courage.

 To learn more about our lawsuits on behalf of wounded veterans and the families of those who made the ultimate sacrifice for our country, please contact Dina Gielchinsky or Bill Friedman.
 Contacting our office places you under no obligation and does not create an attorney-client relationship.